Fyxren/KahootSpammer/ReadMe.md

 ## Important info
 There are some issues, which I'm not able to resolve.
 For instance, it doesn't always spam the right amount of bots.
 The most I got out of it was a 1000, but it is not that reliable.
 Expect to have less than the requested amount.
 I suggest about 500.
 If something goes wrong, you will recieve an error.
+#### TL;DR
+- Except less 'users' than the amount you put in
+- I suggest about 500 'users'
+- It's not 100% reliable

 > 📢 If you know how to improve the code or fix this issues, go ahead 🙃